 - Adopting a Solution in line with ETSI standards for Mobile Edge Computing

-The benefits to operators are better spectrum utilization, higher throughput, faster response time, lower cost of operation, faster innovation, rapid deployment of applications and increased opportunities to improve the ARPU.
+The benefits to operators are better spectrum utilization, higher throughput, faster response time, lower cost of operation, faster innovation, rapid deployment of applications and increased opportunities to improve the average revenue per user (ARPU).
 Altiostar’s Open vRAN solutions have been designed to support the move to a Mobile Edge Computing standard and are in line with all the key requirements operators will need to drive revenue growth from these exciting new service capabilities.